lashleykeith/linuxconfiguration/README.md

 16. Then enter `sudo apt-get upgrade` to make appropiate upgrades

 17. Restart Apache server `$ sudo service apache2 restart` and enter your public IP address or host name into the browser.
-Hooray!
 Your application should be online now!

 18. If it doesn't work go inside /var/www/catalog/catalog `sudo a2ensite catalog` and then try `sudo service apache2 restart`.